auri-the-jelly/FModel-Auto-Texture-MR/README.md

-# UE Texture Importer for Blender
+# UE Texture Importer for Blender with 4.0 and Marvel Rivals changes

 ## Overview